December is one of the most magical times of the year to be in the United States! And these are the best places to visit in the USA in December!

 If your goal is hiking while in Moab, then as you head toward the La Sal Mountains, you’ll see the Colorado River bending into the canyons of Dead Horse Point State Park.

-Another great destination, Arches National Park, hosts a variety of different rocked arches, including the largest arch in the world called the Landscape Arch and the picturesque Delicate Arch.
+Another great destination, Arches National Park, hosts a variety of different rock arches, including the largest arch in the world called the Landscape Arch, and the picturesque Delicate Arch.

 3. South Padre Island

 Average temperatures and precipitation: highs of 72°F and lows of 57°F; 3 days of rain